Eveye2023/playground/README.md

 Playground

 ## Overview
+I designed and implemented this web app for my daughter, who provided many design ideas.

-Offering study activities, worksheet customization and small games for kids under 10.
+The app offers study activities, worksheet customization, and small games for children.

-### Problem

-I used to spend a lot of time to find approperiate worksheets and activities for my daughter, but didn't find a website with all these functions, and most these kind of websites are full with ads and popups.

-### User Profile

-- Children play with small games and do activities in this app.
-- Parents can use the worksheet page to customize the worksheet they need and print or download it.

 ### Features

-- login
+- signup/login
-- games - At first I put a memory game in this app, it has 3 levels and 3 theme for choosing.
-And the score will be presented in real time.
-More small games will be added in the future.
+- games - The app includes a memory game with three levels and three themes to choose from.
+Scores are displayed in real-time, and additional small games will be added in the future.
 - worksheet generator
-  - Handwriting worksheet accepts input, parents can input the words or letters they need, font size and spacing are adjustable.
+  - Handwriting worksheet allows parents to input custom words or letters, with adjustable font size and spacing.
-  - Three math templates are provided.
-Each one support customazing number range and operator.
+  - Three math templates are provided, each customizable for number ranges and operators.
-- Activities -One bird guessing game is implemented.
-More activities will be added in the future.
+- Activities - Features a bird guessing game, with plans to add more activities in the future.
-- profile page - logged in user can view their profile page and modify it.
+- Profile page - Logged-in users can view and modify their profile page.

-## Implementation

 ### Tech Stack